-During World War II, the federal government’s Office of War Information (OWI), where Voice of America (VOA) radio broadcasts for overseas audiences were started in 1942, produced news and factual war information as well as deceptive propaganda for both international and domestic audiences.
+During World War II, the federal government’s Office of War Information (OWI), which launched Voice of America (VOA) radio broadcasts for overseas audiences in 1942, produced news and factual war information as well as deceptive propaganda for both international and domestic audiences.
 Much of OWI’s and VOA’s propaganda output in radio broadcasts and in print was anti-Nazi and anti-Japanese.
 News and information radio broadcasts and publications for the press were in many cases truthful on facts, but in some instances important facts were omitted or distorted and opinions were designed to deceive audiences.
 This usually happened when OWI and VOA officials and journalists felt that negative information about America’s all important important military ally—the Soviet Union—needed to be censored and replaced with false claims of Stalin’s presumed support for democracy to advance U.S. war aims or sometimes to satisfy their own personal ideological preferences even against the wishes of the White House, the State Department or the Pentagon.

 Pro-Soviet OWI and VOA journalists, among them VOA’s first chief news writer and editor Howard Fast who later joined the Communist Party USA, became an editor of the party’s newspaper The Daily Worker and in 1953 received the Stalin Peace Prize, repeated and promoted Soviet lies and disinformation, both in the United States and abroad.
 While some glorification of Stalin and lies were tolerated or even encouraged by the Roosevelt White House, in several instances VOA propagandists acted on their own.
 In a few incidents, their pro-Soviet and pro-communist zeal put at risk U.S. diplomacy and lives of American soldiers and resulted in a public rebuke from President Roosevelt.